 Anyone who has told a lie knows the uncomfortable feelings of guilt that may soon follow the fib.
 Not being honest can often have unintended consequences, and if those consequences are worse than we anticipate, we are prone to feeling incredibly distressed.
-There’s no way around this; even telling half-truths, studies from the Journal of Personality and Social Psychology show, can actually be worse than lying outright.
+There’s no way around this; even telling half-truths can actually be worse than lying outright, studies from the Journal of Personality and Social Psychology show.
 “Partial confessors” feel higher regret, guilt and shame than do “full confessors” of a lie.
 Consequently, other research points to improved physical and mental health following reductions in lie-telling.
 It’s a no-brainer; honesty is the best policy.
 So, stick with honesty, and your mental health will remain in much better shape.

 Honesty = reliability

 Society is built on trust.
 We go to stores expecting clerks to give us the true prices of merchandise.
 We believe food is okay to eat when there’s an expiration date listed by a reliable company.
 Trustworthy communities allow people to work together, communicate effectively and openly engage with “the other.”
-In contrast, if honesty weren’t a basic tenet of society, whole chunks of our social fabric would crumble.
+Building trust by separating fact from fiction is especially important in a post-pandemic era, when communities were and still may be wary about receiving vaccines.
+This shows how if honesty weren’t a basic tenet of society, whole chunks of our social fabric would crumble.
 Look no further than the Flint water crisis in Michigan as an example of dishonesty posing health risks to society; thousands of people were lied to about the unhealthy, lead-ridden state of their water, and many got sick as a result.
 This also applies on an individual level; lying kills relationships, where honesty protects integrity.
 Bearing this in mind, honesty is the best policy – it is also the necessary one.

 Other Policies are Better

 While honesty is often hailed as a virtue, our motivation for truth-telling is often more self-serving than it is pure.
 Sitting on a pent-up thought can be difficult to do, and we may feel great relief in letting go of our secrets, no matter at what cost.
-In fact, social media has exacerbated this self-indulgence, by giving people a platform through which to share, or force intimacy of their every innermost thought and feeling – ones that everyone else may not want to hear about.
-Rather than accepting from the get-go that honesty is the best policy, we should evaluate every situation and question whether or not our motives are pure in telling the truth.
+In fact, social media has exacerbated this self-indulgence by giving people a platform through which to share.
+It may also force intimacy of their every innermost thoughts and feelings – ones that everyone else may not want to hear about.
+Rather than accepting from the get-go that honesty is the best policy, we should evaluate every situation and question whether our motives are pure in telling the truth.